choria-legacy/marionette-collective/website/security.md

 to support these based on requests, file support tickets if you need our help in working with them as we already have a good working relationship.

+At present there is a bug in the TLS setup with ActiveMQ and RabbitMQ does not support it at all.
+If you need security of the payloads in your messages use the AES security plugin.

 ## Middleware Authorization and Authentication

 As mentioned above ActiveMQ has it's own users and every node and client